ruanjx/VideoLab/README.md

 1. Create customize `Operation` inherited from `BasicOperation`. `BasicOperation` also conforms to the `Animatable` protocol
 2. Set `operations` for `RenderLayer`.

+## TODO

+* Support Open GL render
+* Add speed adjustment for `RenderLayer`.
+* Provide a more convenient way to use transitions, possibly providing `TransitionLayer`.
+* Add log system.
+* Improve the demo and provide UI interactions.

 ## Author

 BearRuan, ruanjingxiong@gmail.com